syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

 It provides a standard way to create non-type-specific collection.
 Hence, we can get immediate benefit of type safety without having to derive from base collection type and implement type-specific members.
 Through generics, it is possible to have a single array class to store a list of Players or even a list of Products.

-The .NET 2.0 framework provides a number of generic collections to work with.
+The .NET 2.0 Framework provides a number of generic collections to work with.
 The generic collection classes have been defined in the `System.Collections.Generic` namespace.
 Some of them are listed below.

 * **List&lt;T&gt;**is the generic version of ArrayList based on generic interface **IList**.
 * **BindingList&lt;T&gt;**is the generic collection based on **IBindingList**.